rdmpage/linked-data-fragments/README.md

 ## Web

 CouchDB list view can be used to mimic SPARQL DESCRIBE by simply returning source document in JSON-LD.
+Note that this will FAIL if there is more than one document with information about the same entity (in other words, it’s going to fail).